 Among the more well-known but most controversial High Holiday customs is Kaparot, which usually involves swinging a chicken over one’s head as a form of penance.
 Although, as this article shows, the custom was opposed by many Jewish sages, it is still practiced today in many traditionalist communities.
-This article is excerpted with permission from Entering the High Holy Days.
-Reprinted with permission from the Jewish Publication Society.

 Over the centuries, many customs have sprung up to enhance the way in which we enter Yom Kippur, the final day of this season.
 Some of these customs, such as flogging oneself to atone for sin, happily have been forgotten.
 Others, such as immersion in a mikvah to indicate a state of purity, are still practiced by some.
 The most well‑known and yet most controversial of these customs is the practice of Kaparot, which literally means “atonements,” but in the sense of “ransom.”